County of Anjou: The Fulks

-Geoffrey's son Fulk III Nerra ("the Black"; 21 July 987 – 21 June 1040) gained fame both as a warrior and for the pilgrimages he undertook to the Holy Sepulchre in Jerusalem to atone for his deeds.
-He found himself confronted on his accession with a coalition of Odo I, count of Blois, and Conan I of Rennes.
-The latter having seized upon Nantes, of which the counts of Anjou held themselves to be suzerains, Fulk Nerra came and laid siege to it, routing Conan's army at the battle of Conquereuil (27 June 992) and re-establishing Nantes under his own suzerainty.
-Then turning his attention to the count of Blois, he proceeded to establish a fortress at Langeais, a few miles from Tours, from which, thanks to the intervention of the king Hugh Capet, Odo failed to oust him.
+Geoffrey's son Fulk the Black (21 July 987 – 21 June 1040) gained fame both as a warrior and for the pilgrimages he undertook to the Holy Sepulchre in Jerusalem to atone for his deeds.
+He found himself confronted on his accession with a coalition of Counts Odo I of Blois and Conan I of Rennes.
+The latter having seized upon Nantes, of which the counts of Anjou held themselves to be suzerains, Fulk came and laid siege to it, routing Conan's army at the battle of Conquereuil (27 June 992) and re-establishing Nantes under his own suzerainty.
+Then turning his attention to the count of Blois, he proceeded to establish a fortress at Langeais, a few miles from Tours, from which, thanks to the intervention of King Hugh Capet, Odo failed to oust him.

 On the death of Odo I, Fulk seized Tours (996); but King Robert the Pious turned against him and took the town again (997).
 In 997 Fulk took the fortress of Montsoreau.
 In 1016 a fresh struggle arose between Fulk and Odo II, the new count of Blois.
 Odo II was utterly defeated at Pontlevoy (6 July 1016), and a few years later, while Odo was besieging Montboyau, Fulk surprised and took Saumur (1026).

-Finally, the victory gained by Geoffrey Martel (21 June 1040 – 14 November 1060), the son and successor of Fulk, over Theobald III, count of Blois, at Nouy (21 August 1044), assured to the Angevins the possession of the countship of Touraine.
+Finally, the victory gained by Geoffrey Martel (21 June 1040 – 14 November 1060), the son and successor of Fulk, over Theobald III of Blois at Nouy (21 August 1044), assured to the Angevins the possession of the countship of Touraine.
 At the same time, continuing in this quarter also the work of his father (who in 1025 took prisoner Herbert Wakedog and only set him free on condition of his doing him homage), Geoffrey succeeded in reducing the countship of Maine to complete dependence on himself.
 During his father's life-time he had been beaten by Gervais de Château-du-Loir, bishop of Le Mans (1038), but later (1047 or 1048) succeeded in taking the latter prisoner, for which he was excommunicated by Pope Leo IX at the council of Reims (October 1049).
-He was a vigorous opponent of William the Bastard, when the latter was still merely the duke of Normandy.
-Despite concerted attacks from William and from King Henry, he was able to force Maine to recognize his authority in 1051.
+He was a vigorous opponent of William the Bastard when the latter was still merely the duke of Normandy.
+Despite concerted attacks from William and William's son Henry Beauclerc, he was able to force Maine to recognize his authority in 1051.
 He failed, however, in his attempts to revenge himself on William.